AbyszOne/Abysz_lab/README.md

 # USE STRATEGIES:

+### Basic:
-### Basic: The simplest use is to find the balance between deflicking and deghosting.
+The simplest use is to find the balance between deflicking and deghosting.
 However, this is not efficient.

+### Multipass:
-### Multipass: The most efficient way to use this tool is to allow a certain amount of corruption and ghosting, in exchange for more stable video.
-Once we have that base, we must use a second step in Stable Diffusion, at low denoising.
+The most efficient way to use this tool is to allow a certain amount of corruption and ghosting, in exchange for more stable video.
+Once we have that base, we must use a second step in Stable Diffusion, at low denoising (1-4).
 In most cases, this brings back much of the detail, but retains the stability we've gained.

+### Multibatch-controlnet:
-### Multibatch-controlnet: The best, best way to use this tool is to use our "stabilized" video in img2img, and the original video in controlnet HED.
+The best, best way to use this tool is to use our "stabilized" video in img2img, and the original video in controlnet HED.
 Then use a parallel batch to retrieve details.
 This considerably improves the multipass technique.
 Unfortunately, that function is not available in the controlnet gui as of this writing.

 # TODO
 There are many important utilities that are in development, waiting to be added, such as polar rendering (front/back), luminosity deficker, blend deflicker, gif viewer, source analysis, preprocessing, etc.